viperproject/prusti-dev/prusti-pcs/README.md

     - [ ] add type dependency to hoare semantics
     - [ ] ?

+- Issues
+ - [ ] When more than one field of a struct
+    - [ ] implement footprint computation
+        - [ ] should uninits be packable? packable but not unpackable?
+ - [ ] Inside loops kill elaboration fails
+    - [ ] should a place be accessible in a loop before it's first loop use?

 - Maintainence
     - [ ] refactor out common data structures